Chart Color Schemes

 Magill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Magill's educational attainment exceeds broader benchmarks.
+Magill's educational attainment is notably higher than broader benchmarks.
 Among residents aged 15+, 42.9% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-Bachelor degrees are the most common at 26.8%, followed by postgraduate qualifications at 12.2% and graduate diplomas at 3.9%.
+University qualifications include bachelor degrees at 26.8%, postgraduate qualifications at 12.2%, and graduate diplomas at 3.9%.
 Vocational pathways account for 23.5% of qualifications, with advanced diplomas at 10.0% and certificates at 13.5%.

 Frequently Asked Questions - Education